mikrooo1595/mesin-inti-market-data-infra/README.md

 > A dashboard that announces its own data is stale, labels every element as live-or-demo, and refuses to build without its risk disclaimer — that is the whole discipline, visible in one picture.

 [Full board →](images/board_full.png)
+An earlier static UI mockup of the cockpit view is in `mockup/`.
 ---

 ## 7 · What is not here, and will not be